Slammiversary XII: Storylines

-Slammiversary featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.
+Slammiversary featured professional wrestling matches between competitors involved in ongoing scripted feuds and storylines.
+Wrestlers portrayed heroes, villains, or ambiguous characters in these narratives, which built tension and ultimately culminated in one or more matches.

 On April 27, 2014, at Sacrifice, Dixie Carter cost Bully Ray a tables match against Bobby Roode, when Carter (disguised as a production worker) pushed Bully off the top rope and through a table.
 On the May 1 episode of Impact Wrestling, Bully was seeking revenge against Dixie and vowed to put her through a table, but MVP ordered Bully to let her go and banned both Dixie and Bully from the building.
 Over the following weeks, Bully Ray invaded TNA Headquarters and Dixie Carter's home.
 On the May 22 episode of Impact Wrestling, Dixie and Ethan Carter III came out to confront MVP and his alliance for their actions.
 But, when Bully interrupted the confrontation, he was ultimately laid out by MVP's alliance and put through a table by EC3, setting up a match between Bully and EC3 at the PPV.

 On the May 1 episode of Impact Wrestling, after just barely escaping a brawl with Abyss, Magnus was found packing his bags in the back and preparing to leave the arena.
 Bram — an old friend of Magnus — arrived and decided to help him rediscover the violent and vicious ways of his youth.
 The following week, Willow defeated Magnus by disqualification when Bram attacked Willow, and beat him around ringside and handcuffed him to the ropes.
 Bram then beat Willow with a piece of the turnbuckle.
 On the June 5 episode of Impact Wrestling, Willow defeated Bram by disqualification when Magnus attacked Willow with a pry bar, setting up a match between Magnus and Willow at the pay-per-view.

 On the May 1 episode of Impact Wrestling, Mr. Anderson attacked James Storm after Storm lost to Willow - this was retaliation for Storm costing Anderson a World title opportunity earlier in the night when Storm tried to attack Anderson's opponent Gunner and inadvertently hit Anderson.
 On May 22, Mr. Anderson challenged Storm to a drinking contest (drinking non-alcoholic beer, while Storm was drinking regular beer), then went on to attack him outside the bar.
 On the June 5 episode of Impact Wrestling, Anderson impersonated Storm, with Storm's retro entrance music, then attacked him after he refused to grant him a match.
 After Anderson lost the brawl, the match was set Slammiversary.